-- I. Catholic children who are 'looked after' or who were 'previously looked after' (see Notes I and 2). - 2.
+- I. Catholic children who are 'looked after' or who were 'previously looked after' including those children who appear to have been in state care outside of England and ceased to be in state care as a result of being adopted (see Notes I and 2). - 2.
 Catholic children (see Note 2). - 3.
-Other children who are 'looked after' or who were 'previously looked after' (see Note 1). - 4.
+Other children who are 'looked after' or who were 'previously looked after' including those children who appear to have been in state care outside of England and ceased to be in state care as a result of being adopted (see Note 1). - 4.
 Catechumens, Candidates and members of Eastern Christian Churches (see Notes 3, 4 and 5) - 5.
-Children of other Christian denominations whose membership is evidenced by a minister of religion (see Note 6). - 6.
-Children of other faiths whose membership is evidenced by a religious leader (see Note 7). - 7.
-Any other children.
+Children of other Christian denominations whose membership is evidenced by a minister of religion (see Note 6). - Children of other faiths whose membership is evidenced by a religious leader (see Note 7).

+7. Any other children.

-First priority within the individual criteria will be given to applications from children who attend one of the partner primary schools.
+First priority within the individual criteria will be given to applications from children who attend one of the partner primary